Fail-fast system: Hardware and software

-Developers also refer to code as fail-fast if it tries to fail as soon as possible at variable or object initialization.
+Developers also refer to code as fail-fast if it tries to fail as soon as possible at a variable or object initialization.
 In object-oriented programming, a fail-fast-designed object initializes the internal state of the object in the constructor, launching an exception if something is wrong (rather than allowing non-initialized or partially initialized objects that will fail later due to a wrong "setter").
 The object can then be made immutable if no more changes to the internal state are expected.
 In functions, fail-fast code will check input parameters in the precondition.
 In client-server architectures, fail-fast will check the client request just upon arrival, before processing or redirecting it to other internal components, returning an error if the request fails (incorrect parameters, ...).
-Fail-fast-designed code decreases the internal software entropy, and reduces debugging effort.
+Fail-fast-designed code decreases the internal software entropy and reduces debugging effort.